 (1) Amounts shown are not reduced to reflect the named executive officers' contributions, if any, to the Company's 401(k) Savings Plan or elections, if any, to defer receipt of salary into the Company's Supplemental Deferred Compensation Plan.
-Amounts shown are amounts actually paid to the named executive officer during the applicable fiscal year and reflect the impact of a lower base salary for a portion of such year.
+Amounts shown are amounts actually paid to the named executive officer during the applicable fiscal year and reflect the impact of a salary increase for certain of the named executive officers during the year.